HCL-TECH-SOFTWARE/domino-cert-manager/docs/faq.md

 But then the TLS credentials document needs to have the kyr-file name set (which is optional in the TLS Credentials document and intended for this use case).
 The right way is to always specify a DNS name.
 The new TLS Cache understands DNS names including wildcard certificates and supports multiple SANs.

-The kyr-file entry in server doc/internet site are just used as the trigger and the first lookup.
+The KYR file entry in server doc/internet site are just used as the trigger and the first lookup.
 When the client supports SNI the TLS Cache will take care to find the right TLS Credentials key entry based on the SANs (Subject Alternate Names) in the certificates.

 To enable logging use the following setting: